 is often poorly understood because its effects vary greatly among those who have it.
 Many people with intellectual disability are mildly affected and may not be identified until later during school years.
-Individuals with intellectual disability may also have physical or emotional problems.
+Individuals with intellectual disability may also have physical, medical, behavioral, psychological, or emotional problems.

 People with intellectual disability who have a very low intelligence quotient (IQ) have serious limitations in their ability to function.
 However, with early intervention and appropriate support, they can also lead satisfying lives.
-The goal of treating intellectual disability is to help children stay in the family and participate in community life.
-In most states in the United States, they are guaranteed education and other services.
+The goal of treating intellectual disability is to help children stay in the family and take part in community life.
+In the United States, they are guaranteed education and other services.

-Intellectual disability begins in childhood and is characterized by limitations in both intelligence and adaptive skills.
-The following three criteria must be met for a diagnosis of intellectual disability:
+Intellectual disability usually begins in childhood and is characterized by limitations in both intelligence and adaptive skills.
+The following 3 criteria must be met for a diagnosis of intellectual disability:

 Any condition that impairs development of the brain before birth, during birth, or during childhood can cause intellectual disability.
 The main causes can be categorized as follows:

 Genetic abnormalities may be inherited from parents or may be caused by environmental factors.

 There are many genetic diseases are associated with intellectual disability.
 Examples include:

 (PKU)—Children born with this rare genetic disorder cannot metabolize phenylalanine (PHE), which is an amino acid found in food.
 Without proper treatment, PKU can lead to intellectual disability.